 We're out here relying on punishment as a way to feel powerful against that evil, against what we fear, against something that feels dangerous or wrong, but even with our pervasive Cancel Culture and harsh punishment institutions, things are not changing in the direction that we hope for them to change.
 We're just creating all these opposing forces going after each other, escalating in response to one another, and not resolving a thing.

 We take the retribution impulses into our own hands through trying to shame train our peers, and it quickly turns ugly.
 In the tale of Christian Cooper and Amy Cooper's meeting in Central Park, we saw how community participation led to character assassinations of her throughout social media, phone calls to her employer to have her fired, even death threats against her.
 The response was so extreme that Christian Cooper himself asked people to stop.
-Rather than seeing the extreme actors in this situation as an aberration from the good our punishment reflex can create, I think it's time for us to recognize that this is just where the punishment reflex leads.
+Rather than thinking the extreme actors in this situation were an aberration from the good our punishment reflex can create, I think it's time for us to recognize that this is just where the punishment reflex leads - extremism.

 Punishment dynamics do not right the moral compass that they are often intending to right.
-These dynamics actually mess with our ability to discern right from wrong because there is a distortion of ability to feel connected.
-It disrupts the natural internal and intuitive process which draws on feelings of love, connection and sensitivity which makes us want to be and do good.
+These dynamics actually mess with our ability to discern right from wrong.
+The victims of punishment can easily become martyrs, victims of the punishment itself.
+The punishment dynamics also cause a distortion in connection.
+Punishment disrupts the natural internal and intuitive moral process, which draws on feelings of love, connection and sensitivity and makes us want to be and do good.

 If you're not convinced, investigate these questions by observing your own world, your own life.
 Investigate the times when you were judged and the accuracy of those judgments.
 Analyze the times when you or others you know intimately were punished, emotionally or otherwise, and ask yourself whether the punishment really led to learned lessons and changed behavior.
 Investigate whether punishment, as you've observed it, has created connection or disconnection.